prameya/webdora-d8/README.md

 composer update -v
 ```

 If everything is configured properly, you should see the Drupal 8 installation page on http://localhost.
-Follow instructions on the screen to finish setting up drupal.
+Follow instructions on the screen to finish setting up Drupal.
+Use your Cloud SQL settings for the install so when we deploy our app, it is already working with a database.

 Now we are finally ready to deploy our app.
 Check the `app.yaml` file to see the Google App Engine settings.